Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/featurelayers/service_feature_table_cache/README.md

 <p>Demonstrates how to use a feature service in in an on-interaction-cache mode.
 This is the default mode for a Service Feature Table.</p>

+<p>On-interaction-no-cache mode will always fetch Features from the server and doesn't cache any Features on the client's side.
+This meaning that Features will be fetched whenever the ArcGISMap pans, zooms, selects, or queries.</p>

 <p><img src="ServiceFeatureTableCache.png"/></p>

 <h2>How it works</h2>